PearOfApples/clan-tracker/README.md

 There aren't any publicly listed API rate limits, so we don't worry about limiting our connections here, but can and will if needed.

-# TODO:
+# TODO
-Discord integration
+- Discord integration
-Shared Google Sheet integration
+- Shared Google Sheet integration
-Move point calculation configuration into modular YAML file
+- Move point calculation configuration into modular YAML file